 Plan loan offsets.
 A plan loan offset occurs when a participant has a loan outstanding at the time of a distribution.
 The plan offsets the participant’s account by the remaining loan balance to satisfy the participant’s repayment obligation.
 The offset amount is a taxable distribution to the participant and an eligible rollover distribution subject to the usual 60-day rollover period.
 However, if the distribution is made upon the participant’s termination of employment, the participant has until the tax filing deadline for the year in which the offset occurred to roll over the offset amount.

-Coronavirus-related distributions aren’t subject to the rules for hardship distributions.
+Notice 2020-50 confirms that coronavirus-related distributions aren’t subject to the rules for hardship distributions.
 So employers offering in-service coronavirus-related distributions don’t have to require that qualified individuals show they have an immediate and heavy financial need and are requesting only the amount necessary to meet that financial need.

 Nonetheless, employers that want to discourage unnecessary withdrawal of retirement savings can choose to offer coronavirus-related distributions under a plan’s hardship distribution provisions.
 In this case, employees would have to show that they are qualified individuals, have an immediate and heavy financial need, and are limiting the distribution request to the amount necessary to meet that need.
 If an employee satisfies these requirements, then the hardship distribution would receive the favorable tax treatment that applies to coronavirus-related distributions.